-How Long Do You Have To Keep Your Statements?
+How Long Should You Keep Your Statements?

 One year?
 Three years?
 Seven years?
 It depends.